 - Sudomotor/oedema (swelling and/or sweating changes)

-- Motor dysfunction (weakness) and trophic changes to the hair, nails and skin
+- Motor dysfunction (weakness) and changes to the hair, nails and skin

 It is important that doctors rule out other reasons for the symptoms being experienced, such as arthritis or infection, before a diagnosis of CRPS is made.

-In most cases recovery is spontaneous, but treatment centres on pain relief and rehabilitation of the limb affected.
+In most cases recovery is spontaneous, but treatment centres on pain relief and rehabilitation of the affected limb.
 If the condition persists referral to a local specialist should be considered.
 Ideally this should include access to a multidisciplinary team (which includes physiotherapists, occupational therapists, medical specialists such as rheumatologists and psychologists) who will work together to manage the condition and offer support as required.
-Throughout the UK there are a small number of recognised centres of excellence for the treatment of CRPS.
-If necessary a referral can be made by your doctor to one of these centres to gain specialist treatment.
+Throughout the UK there are a small number of recognised centers of excellence for the treatment of CRPS.
+If necessary a referral can be made by your doctor to one of these centers to gain specialist treatment.